 Upon request, the College will provide the Union with a list of members who will be eligible to retire in the following year.

+Long Term Care

+Both parties agree that deductions of members’ wages will begin for the long-term care services and support trust program, at the time the State of Washington determines and approves such premium deductions and in compliance with the guidelines as set forth.

 Training Fund